Work for Hire: Everything You Need to Know

 - What's a license?

-When an artist grants license to her work, she stays the owner and decides when, where, and how the work is used.
+When an artist grants a license to her work, she stays the owner and decides when, where, and how the work is used.

 If you need help with work for hire, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.